UK Banks are leaving money on the table – here’s how to fix it

 As interchange fee income declines owing to regulatory caps and the cost of maintaining legacy platform technologies balloons, banks need to iterate card propositions faster and at lower cost.
 Failure to do so means missing out on revenue streams and customer relationships which may not be around five years from now.

 As well as speeding up the delivery of card products for niche segments and reducing costs to the point where niche products make sense, modular card platforms enable banks to white-label card products for their partners via API.
+At Tieto Banktech, we have created an API-first, modular card management solution delivered via SaaS which enables an issuer to define a new card product in minutes, compared to the more complex developer requirements of a legacy solution.

 This is how we fix it: